-Most millipede species detritivores, but a few species are omnivores.
+Most millipede species are detritivores, but a few species are omnivores.

 Millipedes don't have a thousand legs, unlike the name would imply.
-The more common species of millipedes will have been 34 and 400 legs.
+The more common species of millipedes will have between 34 and 400 legs.

 Millipedes are generally slow and don't have the ability to sting or bite a predator.
 Their main defense against a predator is the ability to curl up into a tight coil.
 Some species of millipedes can emit an awful smell as a secondary defense against predators.